neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/33_stepper_motor_with_rotary_encoder/README.md

 ## Driver Support ##

-As in the previous example, we'll redirect the [TinyGo drivers](https://github.com/tinygo-org/drivers) module to use [my fork](https://github.com/neildavis/drivers) in `go.mod` until the driver in the upstream repository supports the 8-step mode operation that we require.
+As in the previous example, we'll use the [TinyGo drivers 'easystepper'](https://github.com/tinygo-org/drivers) driver to control the stepper motor.

 ## Connections ##